NEWS AND ANNOUNCEMENTS

 Please note the change in process for accessing State Purchase Contract (SPC) confidential information.
 The existing user account to access the SPC confidential information will no longer be active.
 A new SPC confidential information system is being introduced and will require user registration.
 Please see instructions in the Registration Guide (126 KB)

 The State Purchase Contract (SPC) for the provision of electricity for large sites was established following an open tender process undertaken by Department of Treasury and Finance (DTF).
-The SPC is for sites consuming greater than 160 Megawatt hours (MWh) per annum and a 40-160 MWh per annum subcategory accommodates sites that consume more than 40 MWh of electricity per annum.
+The SPC is for sites consuming more than 40 Megawatt hours (MWh) per annum.

-The SPC commenced on 1 November 2013 for an initial 26 month term.
-The SPC has two one-year extension options, with the first option exercised until 31 December 2016.
+The SPC commenced on 1 November 2013 for an initial 26-month term and expired on 31 December 2015 with up to two years of extension options.
+The SPC now expires on 30 June 2019 after additional extensions were approved.
 The SPC is a sole supplier arrangement with Red Energy.

 Key SPC benefits